Performance of Race, Culture, and Whiteness

 Johnson, R. (2007).
 Race.
 In B. Burgett & G. Hendler (Eds.), Keywords for American cultural studies.
 New York: NYU Press.Find this resource:

 Kivel, P. (1996).
 Uprooting racism: How white people can work for racial justice.
-Gabriola Island, BC: New Society Press.Find this resource:
+Gabriola Island, Canada: New Society Press.Find this resource:

 Madison, D. S. (2012).
 Critical ethnography: Method, ethics, and performance (2nd ed.)
 Thousand Oaks, CA: SAGE.Find this resource:

 McAllister, M. E. (2011).
 Whiting up: Whiteface minstrels and stage Europeans in African American performance.
-Chapel Hill, NC: University of North Carolina Press.Find this resource:
+Chapel Hill: University of North Carolina Press.Find this resource:

 McIntosh, P. (1990).
 White privilege: Unpacking the invisible knapsack.
 Philadelphia, PA: Independent School.Find this resource: